stefanpearson/codename_velociraptor/readme.md

 Separate structure from presentation, and containers from components.
 Components should **always** be built to be flexible and fluid; let the grid / containers determine it's width, and the content determine it's height.

 Think twice before you hard-code absolute numbers.
+It will almost always come back to bite you!

-If visuals contain redundant inconsistencies of very slightly different rules, merge them for consistency.
+If visuals contain redundant inconsistencies of very slightly different rules, make them consistent.
 Creating unnecessary style rules or duplicates of code blocks is inefficient and confusing.
 For instance, a gutter of 18px and a gutter of 21px probably shouldn't be imitated and it would be a good idea to keep the value consistent so that components are **predictable** and portable.

 #### Anti-patterns